evangraan/nginx-gunicorn-flask-service-python-client-ansible-behave-bdd/README.md

 # Functional overview
 ## Client application
+* TBD cron is used to schedule running of the client application every 5 seconds.
+This is done in clientapp.yml (ansible)
 * The client application timestamps records when measurement is taken (seconds since epoch)
+* The client application logs to client.log

 ## API Service
+* The client application logs to service.log
 * The API service makes use of JSend (https://github.com/omniti-labs/jsend) for all responses.
 * The API uses the uuid and timestamp fields provided by the client application to store new records.
 File names follow the scheme: <uuid>_<timestamp>.json E.g. 3944eb9c-b927-11ea-b3de-0242ac130004_1593338576.5624585.json
 * The API service is configured using config.json and records are stored as per the <records_dir> directory.
+* TBD cron is used to schedule cleanup of records older than 1 week to avoid disk space bloat

 The server responds with either success:
 ```{"data":{"timestamp":"1593338576.5624585","uuid":"a9201032-1e1f-40a2-8995-8472a76dd7d2"},"status":"success"}```
 or an error:
 ```{"status":"error", "message":"Could not write to records/3944eb9c-b927-11ea-b3de-0242ac130004_1593338576.5624585.json"}```

+# Future Improvements
+* Split the client and API service into separate git repos (or in the ansible, clone only relevant components)
+* Improve the secure token mechanism with an injected token obtained from a secure configuration service
+* If DNS is configured and lets-encrypt SSL certificates used, remove "verify=False" from client.py
+* Teach ansible to read the service configuration file and set the cleanup period according to a 'keep-records' field